 The obvious pro is that you will save money on legal fees.
-However, going to court generally means the parents cannot find a solution.
-So you are looking at a complex process in front of you before you even get to the courtroom.
-You may need to take work off and put in hours of work to prepare your case.
+But going to court generally means the parents cannot find a solution, so you are looking at a complex process before you even get to the courtroom.
+You may need to take time off of work and put in hours of work to prepare your case.

 The lesser-known cons of not having an attorney are: